 Our main goal was to see if the Crappie had moved up into a pre-spawn pattern.
 Long story short, they had not, but rather were still scattered about the lake.

-I managed to catch my Personal Best Black Crappie during the process which ws pretty cool.
+I managed to catch my Personal Best Black Crappie during the process which was pretty cool.
 I will post two pictures, one of a perch and the other of the Crappie so you can get an idea of the scale of the fish in the net.

 Healthy perch that put up a good fight.Nice Black Crappie.